Connor-Miller/loot/CONTEXT.md

 tree-*merge* of two versions stays the existing converge path (a different intent — it produces a new version).

+**Liveness** *(decided 2026-07-12, map #215)* — the one home for the rule the `!` marker renders: **live = in-graph ∧ ¬abandoned ∧ ¬superseded**, plus "divergent co-versions stay flat" and "a [[Parked working change]] is not a mergeable line."
+A loot-core view built per operation from the change graph, the local abandoned set, and the parked dock pointers; it computes the superseded scan once and answers `is_live` / `live_of(cid)` / `divergent` / `superseded`, and owns the [[Head partition]].
+Every consumer (converge, ingest classification, log/status rendering, abandon/edit guards, version resolution) crosses this one seam — the rule is never re-derived at a call site.
+(Being built as #216; the per-line `supersedes` ancestry check stays a separate DagRepo predicate.)

+**Head partition** *(decided 2026-07-12, map #215)* — [[Liveness]]'s answer to
+"given these graph heads, what may converge do": `{ ours, stale, flat, fold }`.
+`ours` is the line the dock actually materialized (never a parked head — the
+#203 footgun made unrepresentable), `stale` are superseded heads to drop
+without merging (ADR 0032), `flat` are divergent co-versions and parked working changes that stay live heads and are never content-merged (#198/#203), `fold` are the genuinely independent concurrent lines converge merges.
+Converge is an executor of the partition, not an owner of the rule.

+**Parked working change** *(named 2026-07-12; behavior from #171/#203)* — a [[Dock]]'s in-progress, unsigned [[Working change]] left behind when the operator switched away: still that dock's working pointer, still a live head in the shared graph, resumed in place by the dock's next snapshot.
+It is in-flight WIP, not a line: converge never folds it (#203), projection never ships it (unsigned never travels, ADR 0018), and `loot dock rm` drops it with its dock (#212). _Avoid_: stray head, orphan WIP.

 **Dock** *(CA1 shipped, 2026-07-06)* — an isolated working tree plus its own [[Working change]] tip, materialized cheaply over the *shared* `.loot/` object store and change graph. loot's answer to a git worktree, and the isolation unit